Just Eat Logo

 Just Eat Logo 2011-2014

 During the 2011 redesign, the company received a completely different identity.
-From now on, her emblem adorned an inscription made in wide white symbols with a thick red line along the edge.
+From now on, her emblem was adorned with an inscription in wide white letters with a thick red line along the edge.
 All letters have been converted to uppercase and connected by a contour strip.
-The key element of the logo was “A,” which, instead of the usual triangular-shaped inner lumen, appeared as a miniature arrow, like on a monitor.
+The key element of the logo was “A,” which, instead of the usual triangular-shaped inner lumen, appeared as a miniature arrow, like a monitor icon.
 Such changes underlined the company’s confidence and reliability and showed a virtual online ordering service.

 2014 – 2016